Weltspear/StalemateMirror/README.md

 - [x] Correct `ConnectionHandler` saying wrong ip after user connects.
 - [ ] Hardware acceleration (?)
 - [ ] Add Options menu
-- [ ] If there is a player lobby which more than two players don't terminate the game
 ## `v0.3.x a` TODO:
 - [ ] Planes
   - [x] AirUnit and packet stuff related to it